TheOdinProject/curriculum/foundations/javascript_basics/fundamentals-4.md

 <div class="lesson-content__panel" markdown="1">

 1. Go to our [JavaScript exercises repository](https://github.com/TheOdinProject/javascript-exercises) and review the [repository's README](https://github.com/TheOdinProject/javascript-exercises#readme) to set up your local environment.
 Once you have cloned the repository and installed Jest, review each README file prior to completing the following exercises in order:
-    - `01_helloWorld` (This exercise is intentionally very simple to ensure that you have set up everything properly!)
+    - `01_helloWorld` (This exercise is intentionally very beginner friendly to ensure that you have set up everything properly!)
     - `02_repeatString`
     - `03_reverseString`
     - `04_removeFromArray`